joshHug/LeidenITP/assignments/assignment4.md

 In this assignment, you will also write a small script where you will among other things use the `key` argument to sort a list of `Person` objects in various ways.

 Most sorting algorithms also include another parameter, namely the default argument `reverse`.
 This argument ensures that the list is sorted in reverse order.
-For our previous example this would look as follows:
+For our previous example, this would look as follows:

 ```python
 >>> print(mergesort(name_age_lst, reverse=True))
 [('Mary', 34), ('John', 30), ('Christof', 40)]
 ```

-When implementing reverse, you should not copy past the whole algorithm but think how you can alter the behavior of the code such that it works as intended.
-Adding an helper function to achieve this is a good idea or you can check the example in tips.
+When implementing reverse, you should not copy past the whole algorithm but think about how you can alter the behavior of the code such that it works as intended.
+Adding a helper function to achieve this is a good idea or you can check the example in the tips.

 To finalize, ensure that your implementation of merge sort and the two default arguments seamlessly operate together in any configuration.
 For example: